 Antenna Control Modem Unit (ACMU)

 High Power Transceiver (HPT)

-note

-The Fuselage Mount Unit (GAU) is powered by the ACMU through the control wire harness.
+NOTE: The Gimbaled Antenna Unit (GAU) is powered by the ACMU through the Control Wire Harness.

 [B] Short Turn-Time for Fault Isolation

-During troubleshooting when only a short amount of time is available for fault isolation, the external indicators on the interior LRUs (ACMU and HPT) may be examined to establish whether one of these units has failed.
-Refer to paragraphs 7.6and 7.7 for a complete description of these features.
+When only a short amount of time is available for fault isolation, the external indicators on the interior LRUs (ACMU and HPT) may be examined to establish whether one of these units has failed.
+Refer to paragraphs 7.7 and 7.8 for a complete description of these features.
 If this visual information is insufficient to determine the faulted LRU, additional time will be required for in-depth fault isolation to verify the faulted LRU and/or isolate the problem to a faulted GAU.

 [B] GAU